 As a single person, bringing guests to a wedding can be a tricky process.
 As the couple, the decision to offer a “plus one” to your unattached attendees can be a difficult one, and as a friend or relative, how do you know if you can bring a date?
-Since every wedding and every couple is different, we’ve broken down the common rules regarding this popular conundrum to ease your mind and help you stay organized while planning your wedding or preparing to attend one.
+Since every wedding and every couple is different, we’ve broken down the common wedding etiquette rules regarding this popular plus-one conundrum to ease your mind and help you stay organized while planning your wedding or preparing to attend one.

-- But be prepared for a few adjustments.
-Presuming your invites are sent out well before the wedding date, you’re likely to encounter a few shake-ups in the list of attendees, and you should anticipate the need to make changes.
+Presuming your wedding invitations are sent out well before the wedding date, you’re likely to encounter a few shake-ups in the list of attendees, and you should anticipate the need to make changes.
 Couples can break up, people may fall ill, someone might be called away for work – you can never know for sure.
 Be open to switching things around with guests, including any “plus ones,” within reason.